top of page

 Dr. Linda reminded me how important it was to prioritize myself in a world that constantly tried to pull me in different directions.
 I watch Black women and people of other races and genders, who are exhausted keeping up with the expectations of white supremacy culture, while simultaneously trying to re-imagine and build a less oppressive environment in their homes, communities and work spaces.

-I am encouraged by workers and leaders, and worker-leaders, who are dismantling toxic work places and building affirming, restful spaces within which they work.
+I am encouraged by workers and leaders, and worker-leaders, who are dismantling toxic workplaces and building affirming, restful spaces within which they work.

 Listening to peoples' stories helps us imagine new ways of being.
 This research is my attempt to capture and share examples of liberatory spaces, so we can all have the courage, and the strategies, to pause, to dream, to dismantle and to build.